mbonsma/bash-workshop/bash-workshop.md

 ls *.txt
 ```

-The flag `-a` stands for "all": `ls` shows all files and directories, even
+The flag `-a` stands for "all": `ls -a` shows all files and directories, even
 hidden ones.
 The hidden directory `..` is shorthand for the parent directory,
 and the hidden directory `.` is shorthand for the current directory.